WildCodeSchool/2209-wns-rivest-groupe3-front/README.md

           | .git
 ```

-_The `data` folder is important for database volume mapping, and data persistance in your dev process_
+_The `data` folder is important for database volume mapping, and data persistance in your dev process.
+You must create it yourself_

 ## **Frontend**